AnelCC/FlickrApp/README.md

 # Welcome to FlickrApp

 ### Android App
-Develop in android over MVVM, Kotlin, Android Clean Architecture, Coroutines, Retrofit, Gson, Hilt, Testing, etc.
+Develop in android over MVVM, Kotlin, Android Clean Architecture, Coroutines, Retrofit, Gson, Hilt, Room Database, Testing, etc.

 ## About the project
 This is using this Flickr Api Libraries, I develop this application.
 Is a grid where you can select the imagen and see the detail.